 Get inspired for your Burns Night bash by reading our guide on how to throw a Burns Night supper.
 Furnish your menu with a cock-a-leekie soup starter, followed by traditional haggis (if you dare) with neeps and tatties.
-That's potatoes and swede, usually served separately, but you could also try serving them as clapshot where the roots are mashed together.
-End the meal with delightfully creamy raspberry cranachan trifles, or a comforting clootie dumpling.
+Our haggis neeps and tatties is the most traditional you can get, with creamy potatoes and swede.
+You could also try serving them as clapshot where the roots are mashed together.

 If haggis isn't your thing, then don't worry.
-We've got lots of alternatives for a culinary Highland fling like a sort-of Scotch broth, our crispy neeps'n' tatties cake and for the main event, Highland beef with pickled walnuts & puff pastry tops.
+We've got lots of alternatives for a culinary Highland fling like a sort-of Scotch broth, our crispy neeps'n' tatties cake for the main event and this mega Highland beef with pickled walnuts & puff pastry tops.

 See our Burns Night recipe collection for plenty more Scottish delicacies.